Skip to product information

 A must-read annual showcase of the best nature-based science fiction and fantasy short stories published around the world every year.

-Featuring works by both rising stars and established names, this anthology is an exploration of humanity's relationship with other species and of our communal fears, grief, and passion as we try to protect our natural world—all told through the lens of the fantastic.
+Featuring works by rising stars and established names, this anthology is an exploration of humanity's deep relationships with other species and of our communal fears, grief, and passion as we try to protect our natural world—all told through the lens of the fantastic.

-Ranging from literary science fiction and magical realism to dark fantasy and climate fiction, each story is a unique snapshot of how some of the most brilliant and imaginative speculative-fiction authors writing today are engaging with this extraordinary time in Earth's natural history.
+Ranging from literary science fiction and magical realism to dark fantasy and climate fiction, the stories form a unique snapshot of how some of the most brilliant and imaginative authors writing today are engaging with this extraordinary time in Earth's natural history.

-The vibrant lineup for the inaugural edition, selected by award-winning editor and anthologist Marissa van Uden and a team of passionate ecofiction judges from hundreds of nominations, includes works by Eugen Bacon, E. Catherine Tobler, Hiron Ennes, K-Ming Chang, Kay Vaindal, Kelsea Yu, Renan Bernardo, and many other incredible talents.
+The inaugural edition, selected by award-winning editor and anthologist Marissa van Uden and a team of passionate ecofiction judges, features works by Eugen Bacon, E. Catherine Tobler, Hiron Ennes, K-Ming Chang, Kay Vaindal, Kelsea Yu, Renan Bernardo, and many other brilliant authors.

 Table of Contents